 The net result after running Disk Cleanup should be more free disk space.
 Perhaps a lot more space, if this is the first time Disk Cleanup has been run.

-While there is a fair amount of overlap between running Piriform’s CCleaner disk cleaning app, it’s not a 100% replacement for Disk Cleanup, as I understand it.
+While there is a fair amount of overlap between running Piriform’s CCleaner disk cleaning app, it’s not a 100% replacement for Disk Cleanup.
 For example, I don’t believe CCleaner will remove service pack backup files.

-Perhaps the biggest difference is that CCleaner does not limit itself to Windows.
+Perhaps the biggest difference is CCleaner does not limit itself to Windows.

 By its very nature, Windows Disk Cleanup will deal only with Windows, and perhaps Microsoft-provided software like Internet Explorer or Edge.
 On the other hand, CCleaner cleans up many of the same items, plus assorted items relating to other browsers and applications not supplied by Microsoft.